greggersaurus/OpenSteamController/ReverseEngineering/LPC11U37F_Software.md

  actions taken during simulation and why they were taken (and maybe should not have been).

 * [Steep learning curve](https://www.gitbook.com/book/radare/radare2book/details)
-    * Videos for learning basics (specifically related to firmware reverese engineering)
+    * Videos for learning basics (specifically related to firmware reverse engineering)
         * https://www.youtube.com/watch?v=R3sGlzXfEkU
         * https://www.youtube.com/watch?v=GIU4yJn2-2A
         * https://www.youtube.com/watch?v=iTKra0XD6z4
 * Has option to disassemble ARM, but how exactly does it handle ARMv6-M?
-    * What about #if 0  section iwth armv6 options?
+    * What about #if 0  section with armv6 options?
 * How to deal with firmware stripped binary format (i.e. no code/data sections information)?
     * Build up scripting tooling to handle this? (i.e. don't decode instructions we "know" we "cannot reach")
         * Scripting to identify code/data semi-automatically?